RuheeRajwani/FamilySite-3/README.md

 Changes from version 2:
 1. Contact us details are stored in Mongodb (database: familySiteDb , collection: contact )
+2. Ability to run without mongodb by passing appropiate parameter
-2. I used Mongoui to view content of database, it can be installed using
+3. I used Mongoui to view content of database, it can be installed using

     npm i -g mongoui